realm/SwiftLint/README.md

 If you wish to fix violations as well, your script could run `swiftlint --fix && swiftlint` instead of just `swiftlint`.
-This will mean that all correctable violations are fixed, while ensuring warnings show up in your project for remaining violations.
+This will mean that all correctable violations are fixed while ensuring warnings show up in your project for remaining violations.

 If you've installed SwiftLint via CocoaPods the script should look like this: